ecmendenhall/instant-bot/README.md

 };
 ```

 Your instant bot is just a JS function.
 Call `instantBot` and pass some configuration options to create a new bot.
 This returns a [promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) that resolves once your bot is ready.
-Once your bot is initialized, you can post messages, read new messages and mentions, and access the underlying Twitter/Mastodon client todondo whatever the heck else you want.
+Once your bot is initialized, you can post messages, read new messages and mentions, and access the underlying Twitter/Mastodon client to do whatever the heck else you want.
 Load your favorite modules and go crazy—Instant Bot is designed to load a client and get out of your way.
 For all the details on what you can do with a `Bot`, see ["The Bot API"]() below.

 ### `handler.js`